ptorres001/census_HI_classification_model/README.md

 # New York State Health Insurance Model
-### Mod 3 Project by Paul Torres and Albert Um
+### Project by Paul Torres and Albert Um

-This repository contains data collection, cleaning and analyses of census survey information for 2018.
-We were singularly focused on New York State.
-We downloaded and curated data from the Census Bureau -- and included housing and persons records.
+This repository contains the data collection, cleaning, and analyses of American Community Survey (ACS) information from 2018.
+We were initially focused on New York State with the hopes of eventually applying the model to the rest of the country.
+The data was donwloaded from the Census Bureau — and included housing and persons records.

-# Project
+# Overview

-For this project, we aim to analyze the sampled New York State population in order to identify key characteristics in order to predict whether a person was covered by health insurance.
+For this project, we aim to analyze the sampled New York State population in order to identify key community characteristics in order to predict whether or not a person was covered by health insurance.
 We started off with a large number of features to base our predictions on, which we then whittled down using various statistics tests and feature selection.
 We then used the model to see if it could generalize against unseen data from other states.

 # Structure of Repository
+- Experimental Notebook (Folder) — notebooks for techniques not included in README
-- PNG -- contains images created during EDA and those linked in README
+- PNG (Folder) — contains images created during EDA and those linked in README
-- Data_Cleaning.ipynb -- contains all processes that went into pipeline cleaning and statistical tests
+- Data_Cleaning.ipynb — contains all processes that went into pipeline cleaning and statistical tests
-- Model_Evaluation.ipynb -- contains code that ran all of the models for NYS data
+- Model_Evaluation.ipynb — contains code that ran all of the models for NYS data
-- Alabama_Test.ipynb -- contains case where NYS model predicts onto Alabama data
+- Alabama_Test.ipynb — contains case where NYS model predicts onto Alabama data
-- Final_Columns.txt -- contains a working dictionary for the columns that ended up in the final dataframe
+- Final_Columns.txt — contains a working dictionary for the columns that ended up in the final dataframe
+- 001-Covariate_Analysis.ipynb — notebook that contains information about covariate shift
 - README.md